samuel-suffos/matlab-parser/README.md

 ## How to build the project:

-Just open the solution in Visual Studio and compile it!
-Once compiled, the application will be located in `Matlab.Parser\bin\Release`.
+Open the solution in Visual Studio.
+Set `Matlab.Parser` to be the default project (menu `Project`, action `Set StartUp Projects...`).
+Next, set the solution to Release mode (menu `Build`, action `Configuration Manager...`).
+Then, compile the solution (menu `Build`, action `Build Solution`).
+Once compiled, the application will be located in `\Matlab.Parser\bin\Release`.

-The application is made of the following files:
+The application is made of the following files (plus the necessary LICENSE and README files):
 * `Antlr3.Runtime.dll`
 * `Matlab.Info.dll`
 * `Matlab.Utils.dll`